tjscollins/axe-crawler/README.md

 axe-crawler is a Node.js webcrawler which tests every page it can find in a single domain using the [axe-core](https://github.com/dequelabs/axe-core) accessibility testing library.

-axe-crawler produces detailed reports of accessibility issues it finds on pages in the domain.
+axe-crawler produces a detailed html summary report of the accessibility issues it finds on pages in the domain in addition to raw JSON data output from the tests.

+***WARNING: Depending on the number of tests run (urls x viewPorts) the raw JSON data output can be quite large, easily in the tens of megabytes.
+Use the --check, --random, and --viewPort options to control which pages are tested.***

 ## Installation